cdokolas/node-dev-notes/README.md

 #### Web Components (and related stuff)

+I'm now mainly on the pro-Vue camp for the sole reason that Vue is highly regarded and is considered a much simpler solution than React.

-I'm mainly on the pro-React camp for the following reasons:
+I was previously on the pro-React camp for the following reasons:

 - JSX is better (being JS-with-HTML instead of the other way around, or separating them needlessly)
 - Server-side pre-render gives [isomorphic apps](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)